Imprint

 Read More

-Praise for Night Strike Mission 3: Chris Ryan Extreme Series 2
+Praise for Night Strike Mission 3

 • Nobody takes you to the action better than Ryan, because he's the real deal, and this muscle-and-bone thriller will have fans' blood pumping - Evening StandardChris Ryan is as hard as nails - MirrorThe books are masterpieces of social realism.
 [Chris Ryan] has lived the virtual life he writes about - and that makes him the right kind of war novelist for this generation.
 These storylines are dependent on a bustle of verbs that lead in every instance to blood and explosions, desperate screams and increasing levels of difficulty: it is never long before we find things and people being zapped, fried, crunched, toasted and skewered, as the bad deeds of the world are comprehensively avenged - London Review of Books